dkstyle0/csc575/README.txt

 http://www.kaggle.com/c/predict-wordpress-likes/download/testPosts.zip

 This is about 1GB after being unzipped and contains about 200,000 lines of json for each blog post, so I couldn't include it in the zipped resources.
+I did include a sample file that can be called using the 'sample' runtime argument (see below).
+The sample contains the first 5000 lines of the collection.

 To start, I implemented a search of the documents by creating an inverse document matrix with raw term weights.
 I made use of a python version of Porter's Stemmer algorithm that I found here: